rchurianov/java-se-8-oca/java8_exam.md

 automatically create a String object

 - immutable
-	- once created, thair values can not be changed
+	- once created, their values can not be changed

 Data Type | Length | Singed/Unsigned | Precision | Range
 --------- | ------ | --------------- | --------- | -----